bao-project/bao-docs/source/development/misra.rst

-Deviation permits main purpose is to speed-up and reduce the effort of the deviation procedure, by avoiding the duplication of deviation records for frequently occurred deviation classes which have similar rationales and therefore also saving time during the review process.
+Deviation permits main purpose is to speed-up and reduce the effort of the deviation procedure, by avoiding the duplication of deviation records for frequently occurred deviation classes with similar rationales, and, consequently, save time during the review process.
 Therefore, a deviation permit provides a baseline for deviation records by describing a justification for a class of deviations.
-A deviation permit must enumerate the use case and requirements that must be met a violation and described by a deviation record to supported by the permit.
-Permits must follow this yaml template:
+A deviation permit must enumerate the use case and requirements that must be met for a violation and described by a deviation record to be supported by the permit.
+Permits must follow this ``yaml`` template:

 .. code-block:: yaml